wccvictor40/test/README.md

 I am not sure how to build and deploy locally (no dependencies on AWS, Heroku, or other external services), not sure how to write in Python, Ruby, or Perl but I am familiar with Java.

-sorry, i am not good at making RestFul API...
+sorry, i am not good at building RestFul API...

 [1] https://c0hcz306.caspio.com/ui/apps/Event_Management